Prepare and release CAC Featured Content rewrite

 I will change the default language filename to cac-featued-content.pot.

 I was confused as I started writing this update, but I managed to answer my own questions.
 I'm gonna work on the final tweaks and git/svn setup today.
 I'll update when I'm done or if I have problems.

-#14 Updated by Dominic Giglio over 6 years ago
+#14 Updated by Dominic Giglio about 9 years ago

 I've done all the Github updates described above.